Class LongStreamSubject

 • hasSize

-public void hasSize(int expectedSize)
+public void hasSize(int size)

 If you'd like to check that your stream contains more than Integer.MAX_VALUE elements, use assertThat(stream.count()).isEqualTo(...).